shakfu/groovin/README.md

-# Groovin v0.1 (karma branch)
+# Groovin v0.2 (karma/spindrift branch)

 ## Overview

-A 4-channel sample player based on the groove~ msp object.
+A looping sample player based on the groove~ msp object and the karma~, spindrift~ and gigaverb~ externals.

 This was really an experiment (my first patch really) and incorporates mono version of the stereo feedback delay and lovely sounding gigaverb~ reverb object.
 See below.